 - Courses in allied disciplines, to a maximum of one full course or equivalent, at other institutions

 - negotiated studies courses: Student Initiated Collaborative Inquiry, Directed Reading, Practicum Seminar (the content and weighting of negotiated studies courses must be determined by the faculty and approved by the Graduate Executive Committee).

 The Comprehensive Examination consists of a public defence of the dissertation proposal.

 A Comprehensive Examination is set at the completion of all required course work, and typically held within six months of -- and no more than one year from -- the end of the student's course work.

 Additional details on the Comprehensive Examination are available in the Graduate Program in Education Handbook.

-For regulations on the Dissertation Defence, please consult the Faculty of Graduate Studies calendar for more details.
+For regulations on the Dissertation Proposal & Dissertation Oral Examination, please consult the Faculty of Graduate Studies site for details.